How Scaffolding Could Change the Way Your Child Learns

 Scaffolding vs. Differentiation

-In some classrooms, teachers can blend scaffolding and differentiation together seamlessly.
-Both methods are useful in public school settings where any given class might contain a diverse array of learning styles and different levels of mastery.
+In some classrooms, teachers can blend scaffolding and differentiation seamlessly.
+Both methods are useful in public school settings where any class might contain a diverse array of learning styles and different levels of mastery.

 The Benefits of Scaffolding for Student Success

-When it comes to childhood education, it is a teacher’s job to teach core concepts and important skills.
+When it comes to childhood education, a teacher’s job is to teach core concepts and important skills.
 More importantly, however, teachers help children learn how to learn.
 Scaffolding is a very effective way to guide students in learning new concepts without simply presenting them for memorization.
 It encourages the development of critical thinking and other skills children will need throughout their lives, not just in furthering their education.

 • It reduces anxiety and uncertainty during learning.
 Asking a student to complete a too-difficult task induces anxiety that can hinder the learning process.
 Scaffolding allows the teacher to adjust the lesson in response to student feedback, resolving uncertainties and eliminating potential anxiety.